 That’s probably not what you meant, huh?

 Do you get paid for homeschooling your kids?

 Parents do not get paid to homeschool their children as a “homeschool teacher.”
 However, in some states families may choose to receive a tax credit, deduction, or even a stipend if homeschooling under an umbrella school (like a charter school).
 The ways to get funds for homeschooling varies in different states.

 Speak with a state tax professional if you want to deduct homeschool expenses.

 Money for Homeschooling From the Government

-In some states, you may get a tax credit or be able to take a deduction, but many homeschooling families are against that.
+Even though you aren’t paid to homeschool (in the traditional sense), in some states you may get a tax credit or be able to take a deduction.

 Cost of Homeschooling vs Public School